Prompts

 Many LLM providers offer complex interfaces for specifying prompts.
 They involve different roles and message types.
 While these interfaces are powerful, they can be hard to use and understand.

-In order to simplify prompting across compatible providers, the Vercel AI SDK offers two categories of prompts: text prompts and message prompts.
+In order to simplify prompting, the AI SDK support text, message, and system prompts.

 Text Prompts